gumaerc-testorg/6.00sc-spring-2011/content/pages/unit-2/lecture-19-more-optimization-and-clustering.md

 {{< /div-with-class >}}{{< div-with-class "toggle1">}}

 "A scientific discipline that is concerned with the design and development of algorithms that allow computers to evolve behaviors based on empirical data."
-From [Wikipedia](http://en.wikipedia.org/wiki/Machine_learning).
+From {{% resource_link "aef3a5e9-9715-481c-bc8a-d87416881ea9" "Wikipedia" %}}.

 {{< /div-with-class >}}